barbaradenney/portfolio/content/posts/design-system-series-part5-lessons-learned-starting-design-system.md

 A design system is never "done".
 It evolves with the product, the people, and the organization.
 But if there's one lesson that stood above the rest, it's this: **a successful design system is less about the components and more about the community behind it.**

 Thanks for reading this series.
-If you're building a design system, especially in a complex or government environment, I hope these posts help you feel seen—and maybe even a little more equipped.
+If you're building a design system, especially in a complex or government environment, I hope these posts help you feel seen and maybe even a little more equipped.

 ---